vaishaliagg08/PokemonData_Analysis_usingSQL/README.md

 ## Conclusion
 This project demonstrates how database normalization improves efficiency, scalability, and analytical capabilities.
-The Pokémon database is now a powerful analytical tool that supports deep insights into Pokémon characteristics, abilities, and performance.
+The Pokemon database is now a powerful analytical tool that supports deep insights into Pokémon characteristics, abilities, and performance.